-- $\checkmark$ ~ Identifying and managing risks posed to the safety or suitability of food. - ✓ Providing adequate space for: - producing, handling, and processing food - fixtures, fittings, and equipment - ✓ Ensuring that the design of the premises enables staff and visitors to move, and food to flow in a way that prevents and manages risk. - ✓ Providing easy access for cleaning and maintenance. - $\checkmark$ Ensuring the design, construction, and location of the premises: - excludes dirt, dust, fumes, smoke, and other contaminants - stops pests entering and staying. - ✓ Making sure materials used in the construction of the premises aren't capable of contaminating food.
+- ✓ Identifying and managing risks posed to the safety or suitability of food. - ✓ Providing adequate space for: - producing, handling, and processing food - fixtures, fittings, and equipment - ✓ Ensuring that the design of the premises enables staff and visitors to move, and food to flow in a way that prevents and manages risk. - ✓ Providing easy access for cleaning and maintenance. - \checkmark Ensuring the design, construction, and location of the premises: - excludes dirt, dust, fumes, smoke, and other contaminants - stops pests entering and staying. - ✓ Making sure materials used in the construction of the premises aren't capable of contaminating food.

-You need to ensure that the design, construction and location of your facilities, equipment and essential services enable food to be safe and suitable.
-This includes: (Refer to Schedule 1)
+Food operators need to ensure that the design, construction and location of their facilities, equipment and essential services enable food to be safe and suitable.
+This includes: